IB Learner Profile

 Mukazhanova, N. (2017).

-Research conducted in Kazakhstan found that teachers value the Learner Profile for its emphasis on higher-order thinking skills.
-However, educators face challenges in implementing and assessing the IB attributes in classrooms, with concerns about balancing the curriculum with national education standards.
+Research conducted in Kazakhstan found that teachers value the Learner Profile for its focus on higher-order thinking skills.
+However, educators face challenges in implementing and assessing the IB attributes whilst balancing national education standards.

 5. Transnationalism and the International Baccalaureate Learner Profile